prahladyeri/prahladyeri.github.io/_posts/2018-03-04-how-to-use-bashrsync-to-automate-your-periodical-backups-on-linux.md

 ---
 layout: post
-title: How to use Bash+rsync to automate your periodical backups on Linux
+title: 'How to use Bash+rsync to automate your periodical backups on Linux'
 tags: backup linux ubuntu how-to
 ---